-The Moray College Race Pay Gap has very much fluctuated from positive pay gaps to negative pay gaps and this is due to the very small numbers in the groups considered.
+The UHI Moray average Race Pay Gap has very much fluctuated from positive pay gaps to negative pay gaps and this is due to the very small numbers in the groups considered.
 This makes quantitative interpretation difficult.

 4.2.2 Comparison with other organisations